ch33zer/blaise.bike/_posts/2021-7-4-day_8_sisters_to_mitchell.md

 [![]({{ site.baseurl }}/assets/1625462578328833-10.png)]({{ site.baseurl }}/assets/1625462578328833-10.png)
 I was feeling exhausted but still had 10 or so miles of mostly flat/downhill going.
 This bit took a while, particularly when it rotated upwards into a climb at the end.
 Regardless, I pulled into the hostel right around 4.
 It's amazing.
 It caters to bikers doing long distance rides and had repair tools, free popsicles, breakfast, a full kitchen, showers, everything.
 It's called the Spoke n Hostel and I strongly recommend it to everyone passing this way.
 The hosts and other guests are all wonderful.
 Some of the other riders are doing the Trans America Trail.
 David is doing a portion of it (he's a university professor).
 John is doing it.
 Then there's a relatively new cyclist who just decided to go for it on a whim.
 Lots of interesting people and the hosts are great too.
 I went to the nearby convenience store and grabbed a microwavable chicken pot pie and a bunch of fig newtons for dinner, not my best.
 I'm off to bed.
 Happy fourth, and see you tomorrow!

-Mileage: 90ishConsumption:DonutsHam and cheese rolledCinnamon rollLemonadeChicken tendersFriesShakeVitamin waterPacket of fig newtonsChicken pot pie
+Mileage: 90ish

+Consumption:

+* Donuts
+* Ham and cheese rolls
+* Cinnamon roll
+* Lemonade
+* Chicken tenders
+* Fries
+* Shake
+* Vitamin water
+* Packet of fig newtons
+* Chicken pot pie